 Salsa Journeyman Flat Bar Sora is a 2019 model that is still available on REI and with other dealers.
-Even though it’s a year-old bike, it hasn’t aged one bit, both in terms of design and technology.
+Even though it’s an older bike, it hasn’t aged one bit, both in terms of design and technology.

 Two things that are obvious about these bikes are flat bars and Sora components (duh!).
 Many riders prefer flat bars to drop bars because they are easy to get used to and cheap to maintain.

 Salsa Journeyman’s Sora groupset puts 18 wide-range gears at your disposal with an 11-34T cassette and a sub-compact 46-30T crankset.
 A great combination for riding hills.